zaphosting/docs/docs/contribution-blogs.md

 ### Submitting suggestion

 Now that you understand all of the information, please head over to our **[Blog Suggestion Form](https://forms.gle/jft8sb4mmKMkbt5W9)**.
 Fill out the form with as much detail as possible and submit it.
-You will also be requested to confirm that you accept our Terms & Conditions for the Contribution Program, which can be [accessed here](contribution-terms.md).
+You will also be requested to confirm that you accept our Terms & Conditions for the Contribution Program, which can be [Contribution Terms](contribution-terms.md).

 :::caution
 Please ensure that you fill in your ZAP ID correctly as this is how we will contact you regarding your blog suggestion!